andrewm24/Personal-Website/README.md

 python -m http.server 8000
 ```

-Then visit [http://localhost:8000](http://localhost:8000) to preview the site.
+Visit [http://localhost:8000](http://localhost:8000) to explore the site locally.

 ## Customization

 - Update the copy in `index.html` to reflect new roles, projects, or contact details.
-- Adjust colors or layout tokens in `style.css` by editing the CSS custom properties near the top of the file.
+- Tweak the palette, shadows, or radii by adjusting the CSS custom properties defined at the top of `style.css`.
+- Add additional sections by duplicating the `panel` pattern—each panel ships with layered gradients and responsive
+  layouts out of the box.
-- Need to add media?
-Place optional assets in an `assets/` directory and reference them from the markup.
-The baseline
+- Need imagery or downloads?
+Drop them into an `assets/` directory and link them in the markup.
+The baseline project
-  project ships without binaries to keep Git history small.
+  remains binary-free for easy version control.

 ## Deployment

-Because the site is just static HTML and CSS, you can deploy it anywhere that serves static files, such as GitHub Pages,
+The site is static HTML/CSS, so hosting is as simple as uploading the files to GitHub Pages, Netlify, or any static file
-Netlify, or an S3 bucket.
-Upload `index.html` and `style.css`, along with any optional assets you add.
+host.
+Include `index.html`, `style.css`, and any optional assets you add.